montessoriopen/montessoriopen.github.io/index.md

 page-class: page-top

 coffees:
-- when: Jan 2015
+- when: Saturday, Jan 24th 2015, 10-11:30a
-  where: Seattle, Greenwood Chocolati, ...
+  where: Seattle, Greenwood Chocolati
   rsvp: https://www.eventbrite.com/e/montessori-coffee-conversations-tickets-14838395039
 - when: Feb 2015
   where: Portland, TBA